James Guillaume

-James Guillaume (16 February 1844 – 20 November 1916) was a Swiss anarchist and writer who was a leading member of the Jura federation, the anarchist wing of the First International.
+James Guillaume (16 February 1844 – 20 November 1916) was a Swiss anarchist and writer who was a leading member of the Jura federation, one of the anarchist wings of the First International.
 Later, Guillaume would take an active role in the founding of the Anarchist St. Imier International.

 Life

 Guillaume was born in London on 16 February 1844, the son of George Guillaume and his wife Marie Suzanne Glady.
 George Guillaume ran the London branch of a Neuchâtel watchmaking factory.
 His brother, also named George, would later become a communard.
 The family returned to Switzerland in 1848.

 From 1862 to 1864, he studied at the University of Zurich, but did not complete his degree; he acquired a teaching diploma from Neuchâtel in 1865.
 He taught in Le Locle from 1864, as a professor of French and history.
 There, he and Constant Meuron founded the local section of the International in 1866.
 He was active in the foundation of the Jura Federation, which led to his expulsion from the First International.

 His political activities resulted in his dismissal from teaching in 1869, and he turned to operating his father's printing business until 1872.
 He became editor of La Solidarité in April 1870, and edited Bulletin de la Fédération jurassienne from February 1872 until March 1878.

 After his prosecution following demonstrations in Bern in 1877, he moved to Paris and served as editor for various academic projects: Ferdinand Buisson's Dictionnaire de pédagogie, Revue pédagogique, and Dictionnaire géographique et administratif de la France.

 His daughter Marguerite died in 1897.
 Subsequently, Guillaume stayed at the psychiatric hospital of Waldau in Bern until 1898, then Neuchâtel until 1901.
 His wife, Elise Golay (married 1870) died in 1901.

 A meeting with Jean Jaurès prompted his return to politics.
 He was unimpressed by the direction socialism had taken, and favoured the direct action of syndicalists like the CNT.
 With Max Nettlau, he published six volumes of Bakunin's writings; he also edited L’Internationale, documents et souvenirs, 1864-1878 (Paris, 1905–1910).

 Guillaume left Paris in December 1914 to seek treatment in the Préfargier mental hospital in Neuchâtel, where he died on 20 November 1916.